How to File a Claim

 - Stub or “bag tag” from a prescription (not the cash register receipt); or

-- Detailed receipt and prescription for over-the-counter (OTC) medicines.
+- Detailed receipt for over-the-counter (OTC) medicines.

 Read our How to File a Claim handout or the Plan Summary/Summary Plan Description to learn more.
 To get copies, log in and click Resources.